William-Joseph/Bootstrap-Carousel-Example/README.md

-# carousel-example
+# Bootstrap Carousel Example
-A quick implementation of the Bootstrap Carousel with a 2/3 square image and column of text
+A quick version of the Bootstrap Carousel with a 2/3 square image and column of text Built as a php index with all its dependencies, but would work with most Bootstrap implementations